Cumbria Way: Ultimate guide with stages, accommodation, highlights and route

 Cumbria Way best time to visit

+The recommended time to visit the Cumbria Way is between May and October, with the most stable weather conditions usually occurring between June and August.
+During this period, you can expect long days, pleasant temperatures and the best chances of clear views in the higher elevations of the Lake District.
+April and May see the least rainfall.
 May and June are perfect for those who want to enjoy the trails in peace and quiet.
-Nature is at its most vibrant at this time of year: fresh green foliage, flowering meadows and birdsong accompany you every step of the way.
-From September onwards, calm slowly returns to the valleys – the light becomes softer, the air clearer, and the landscape begins to take on autumnal colours.
-A wonderful time for those who want to experience the trail in a particularly atmospheric way.
+Nature is at its most vibrant at this time of year: fresh green foliage, flowering meadows and the chirping of birds accompany you every step of the way.
+From September onwards, calm slowly returns to the valleys – the light becomes softer, the air clearer, and the landscape begins to take on its autumnal colours.

 Cumbria Way – further information